Adenium arabicum

 Adenium arabicum is a species of succulent plant commonly used for bonsai and cultivated for its shiny leaves, growth form and flowering characteristics.
-Common names include desert rose, elephant's foot, and Adan bush.
+Common names include desert rose, elephant's foot, and Adanah bush.
 They are monoecious and self-sterile.
 A. arabicum is native to Yemen and Saudi Arabia.

 The leaves of this species have a broad surface.
 Leaves also tend to be large and somewhat leathery in appearance.
 Growth form is squat and fat, with a definite caudex and without much differentiation between trunk and branches.
 Bark may appear a purplish to dark brown color.
 Flowers range from pink to reddish pink.
 They are tubular, often appear for 2-3 days, and may appear before the leaves.

 A. arabicum prefers full sun, and is suitable for US hardiness zones 10 and 11.